 Things hadn't turned out as he’d imagined, though.
 The hard life he was living now hadn't been in the plan.
 He sometimes regretted not staying and facing the music, and Ben hadn't deserved what he’d put him through.
-He’d watched, hidden whilst his friend dived so many times, refusing to stop searching until exhaustion set in.
+He’d watched, hidden, while his friend dived so many times, refusing to stop searching until exhaustion set in.

 He sometimes wondered what would happen if he were to run into anyone who’d known him before.
 He looked at the newspaper photograph.
 No, he was unrecognisable now from that young man.
-His hair was long and his beard covered most of his face.
+His hair was long and he now had a beard which covered most of his face.
 It would be unlikely even his own mother would know him.

-He had hitched a ride to the city and changed his name.
-He’d been there ever since, wheeling and dealing.
+He’d hitched a ride to the city changed his name and he’d been there ever since, wheeling and dealing.
 Everybody knew him as, Sam.

 Sometimes things were good.
 When he had money, a place to stay, and friends.
 Other times, such as now, things were not so good.